Adrian101-hnd/Jump_n_Bump/README.md

 Once in SQL Server, just run the query from the file `jump-n-bump-database.sql`.
 The structure of the database will be created.
 Then, manually add the information of the music and the levels from the game in the corresponding tables.

 Finally, change the file `db.config.js` in the `jump-n-bump-backend/config` directory to allow the server to access your database server.

+## Data visualization

+In order to generate data visualizations, you must have an active license of Tableau, and Tableau Desktop installed in your computer.
+Select connect to SQL Server and enter your access credentials.
+Then you can generate the views.